Quand

 lived and who my employer was.
 In no time I had my carte

-d'identité which you had to carry with you
+d'identité which I had to carry on me and

 DISCOVERING